/

-This beginner’s guide would help you to add basic Table of Contents in Writer document.
+This beginner’s guide will help you to add a basic Table of Contents in the Writer document.

-Table of Contents is a necessary index which is needed for every user when dealing with long documents, book drafts etc. Table of content is an index which gives user easy access to any location in the document.
+Table of Contents is a necessary index for every user when dealing with long documents, book drafts etc. The table of contents is an index which gives users easy access to any location in the document.

-In this guide, we will try to create a simple table of contents (TOC) with 3 headings and some sub-headings.
+In this guide, we will create a simple table of contents (TOC) with three headings and some sub-headings.

 Chapter 1